INTRODUCTION:

 DUKE OF BRUNSWICK:

-The entire edition is currently being shown at The Logan Gallery’s Spring 2025 Exhibition.
+The full edition is currently on view at The Logan Gallery’s Spring 2025 Exhibition.

 Shown at the Jacob Spori Gallery’s 2025 Student Show.